 I find Stafleu's view convincing, at least for those examples.
 But does it work for e.g. hermit crab and discarded snail shell? or for tree in a forest?
 These have to be worked out.

-This is part of The Dooyeweerd Pages, which explain, explore and discuss Dooyeweerd's interesting philosophy.
-Questions or comments would be welcome.
+This page, "dooy.info/.html", is part of The Dooyeweerd Pages, which explain, explore and discuss Dooyeweerd's interesting philosophy.
+Questions or comments are very welcome.